kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Sewers

 - Open the first door, then activate Solo Mode
-- As MC, run forward towards Rakghoul group, then throw a frag grenade to hit as many as possible
+- As MC, run forward towards Rakghoul group, then throw a Frag Grenade to hit as many as possible
   - The Rakghoul Fiend will always survive and has a 40% chance to save against the grenade
   - The normal Rakghouls will die to the frag unless they hit their 40% chance to save
 - Swap to Carth and go through right hand door, then run up ramp and click door on right